myelsukov/field/README.md

            Copy login field from the pass-file to the clipboard

        pass field pass-file
-           same as pass show pass-file
+           same as pass show pass-file but prints password only (pass prints the whole file)
 ```

 # fass